 As most of you might already know from my Instagram, I am usually having my first meal a little bit later on in the day.

-As against what people would think it is, IF is not a diet (hence, it’s not about eating less or restricting yourself), but rather just a way of eating and it still means eating in abundance.
+As against what people would think, it is not a diet (hence, it’s not about eating less or restricting yourself).
+But rather just a way of eating and it still means eating in abundance.

 All you basically do is having your meals in a shorter time window.

 For me personally, this method of eating in a shorter time period works really well as I have noticed a lot of benefits from it.
-However, I also have a few friends who gave it a go and didn’t like it at all.
-So I think it’s a very personal thing as everyone is different and every body is different too.
+However, I also have a few friends who don’t like it at all.
+So I think it’s very personal as everyone and every body is different too.